-- 1. The elected President of the previous year, this position is vacant if the President of the previous year is the current President. - 2.
-Responsible for providing insight and information for the activities of the Board of the previous year to maintain continuity of management of the Club.
+I) The elected President of the previous year, this position is vacant if the President of the previous year is the current President.

+- II) Responsible for providing insight and information for the activities of the Board of the previous year to maintain continuity of management of the Club. - III) Has no vote on the Board of Directors but may attend meetings at the discretion of the Board.

-- 3. Has no vote on the Board of Directors but may attend meetings at the discretion of the Board. - 3.
-Elections shall be semi-annually. - a.
-Elections of the Secretary, Treasurer and Magistrate or the re-election of the same to - a following term will occur as the first order of business at the first club gathering of November of each year.
-Board members shall be elected by a simple majority vote of the member representative body known as the Senate (see Article IV). - b.
-Elections of the President, Vice President and Land Marshal or the re-election of the same to a following term will occur as the first order of business at the first club gathering of May of each year.
-Board members shall be elected by a simple majority vote of the Senate. - c.
-Prior to the vote for each position, the section of the bylaws documenting the duties of that position shall be read aloud in full.
+3. Elections shall be annually.

+- a) Board members shall be elected by a simple majority vote of the member representative body known as the Senate (see Article IV). - b) Elections and reelections to a following term will occur as the first order of business at the first club gathering of May of each year.
+Board members shall be elected by a simple majority vote of the Senate. - c) Prior to the vote for each position, the section of the bylaws documenting the duties of that position shall be read aloud in full.
 Candidates must answer affirmatively to the following two questions: - Do you understand the responsibilities of this position? - If elected, will you faithfully perform all of these duties? - 4.
-When a vacancy on the Board exists the Senate will elect a new member.
-The newly elected Board member shall serve until the end of the current term and is eligible for re- election. - 5.
-All Board members shall serve 1 year terms, those elected in May shall start on July 1 following the election, and those elected in November shall start on January 1 following election. - 6.
+When a vacancy on the Board exists, the Senate will elect a new member.
+The newly elected Board member shall serve until the end of the current term and is eligible for re-election. - 5.
+All Board members shall serve 1-year terms starting on July 1 following the election. - 6.
 The Board shall meet at least quarterly, in an agreed upon manner, time, and place.
 Unless otherwise specified in this Article all votes are a majority of those present. - 7.
 Self-nominations begin two months prior to the date of elections.
-All nominations are submitted to the Secretary and posted on the official forums. - 8.
+All nominations are submitted to the Secretary to be posted by the Secretary on the official forums or other social media.
+Nominations may also be made during the Election itself. - 8.
 A quorum is set at four-fifths of the voting Board members before business can be transacted or motions made or passed.
-(Clarified by Board December 2012, to be ratified by Senate CY2013) - 9.
-An official Board meeting requires that each Board member have written or verbal notice two weeks in advance. - 10.
+Without a prior vote, any voting Board member is empowered to take stopgap measures to protect the club, to include such things as ejecting a Player from an event for unsafe behavior or for other egregious violations of club rules and/or policies.
+Whenever possible, however, this should be done via an emergency meeting. - 9.
+An official Board meeting requires that each Board member have written or verbal notice one weeks in advance.
+This does not apply to emergency meetings, which should only be called for pressing legal, financial, and/or safety concerns, and which must be called by a voting member of the Board. - 10.
 Resignation from the Board must be in writing and received by the Secretary or President. - 11.
-A Board member may be removed at any time for any reason by a three-fourths majority present vote of the Senate. - 12.
+A Board member or may be removed at any time with or without cause by a simple majority vote of the Senate or a 4/5 majority vote of the Board. - 12.
 The Board is responsible for the enforcement of the Articles of Incorporation, the bylaws of the corporation, rules of the game, and has authority over all things not specifically authorized to another body and in accordance with state statute. - 13.
 The club reserves the right to investigate and take legal action against Board members suspected of prosecutable crimes including but not limited to fraud, embezzlement and theft.